 (6) Despite subsections (3), (4) and (5), details of recreational fishing licences must not be made available to the public.

 [Section 125 amended by No. 2 of 2002 s.
-10.]
+10; No. 43 of 2011 s.
+43.]

 126. Information to be included in register

-The register must set out the following details in respect of each authorisation, aquaculture lease or exemption —
+The register must set out the following details in respect of each authorisation, temporary aquaculture permit, aquaculture lease or exemption —

-(a) the nature of the authorisation, aquaculture lease or exemption;
+(a) the nature of the authorisation, temporary aquaculture permit, aquaculture lease or exemption;

-(b) the name and business address of the person who holds the authorisation, aquaculture lease or exemption;
+(b) the name and business address of the person who holds the authorisation, temporary aquaculture permit, aquaculture lease or exemption;

 (c) details relating to any security interest in the authorisation or aquaculture lease that the Registrar is required to note on the register under section 128;